elaforge/karya/doc/background.md

 various languages tend to be used for algorithmic music or sound design, neither of which need note lists.

-Later I found that every other kind of music I encountered was not expressible, for all the same reasons.
+Later I found that every other kind of music I encountered was not expressible in existing software, for all the same reasons.
 But even for equal tempered European-style music, mainstream sequencers are not very good.
 Writing for small ensembles using physical models driven by the Cubase sequencer, even the very modest amount of breath pressure data would quickly overwhelm Cubase's capabilities, leading to laggy editing.
 The amount of data is tiny compared to audio, so the problem is merely that the program was not designed to expect any significant amount of control data.
 Aside from the performance problems, the editing is primitive.
 You can draw curves by hand (if your hand is steady), or enter basic shapes, and align them by zooming in and squinting.
 Editing pitches and durations is also low level and imprecise.
 The design clearly expects you to record a live performance, with minimal editing afterwards.
 So if you have a MIDI keyboard, and are a skilled keyboardist, you can record keyboard music, or if you have a wind controller and can play it well, you can record woodwind music.
 Added to that is the fact that quite a lot of European-style music is not actually equal tempered and the situation seems hopeless.[^1]

 Of course what people do in practice is that they mostly don't try to do those things.
 They develop new kinds of music for computers and electronics, which make use of their strengths and de-emphasize the weaknesses above.
 This is the same sort of thing that happens with every other instrument throughout history, so it's completely reasonable.
-But, in my eyes, it doesn't live up to that Bacon "we also have sound-houses" promise that computers should be able to fulfill.
+But, in my eyes, it doesn't live up to the promise that computers should be able to fulfill, that they should be vehicles for the imagination, rather than another mold into which you can pour your creativity.
+I would like to write the music in my head, and that's expressive and high level.
+I don't see why electronic instruments can't be as expressive as a skilled soloist, and I hope they can some day because I don't have enough time to commit the 20 or so years of practice necessary to get acceptable expression from an instrument multiplied by every instrument I'd like to use.

-[^1]: As an aside, the fact that Cubase later added a "note expression" feature which allows per-note curves and provide some editing features shows that they are at least aware of the problem, and put some significant work into a solution.
-I don't have experience with that feature since I gave up on Cubase and started on my own thing before that version came out, but my impression is that it can't help but be manual fiddling with curves, even if the specific manual tools are more sophisticated, because they would never give mainstream users a whole programmable system.
+[^1]: As an aside, the fact that Cubase later added a "note expression" feature which allows per-note curves and provide some editing features shows that they are aware of the problem, and care enough to put some significant work into a solution.
+I don't have experience with that feature since I gave up on Cubase and started on my own thing before that version came out, but my impression is that it can't help but be manual fiddling with curves, even if the specific manual tools are more sophisticated, because they would never give mainstream users a programmable system.
 My feeling is that anything based on manually tweaking curves in a GUI is going to be too low level to scale, or at least will be so much work that the curves will be relegated to ad-hoc special effects, not pervasive techniques privileged at the same level as the pitches and durations of the notes themselves.
+But enough years have passed since the introduction of the Cubase feature that it should be possible to get a survey of how people are using it.

 ### relationship with Nyquist

-At the lowest level, below any of the graphical layout, Karya implements some ideas from the Nyquist language as a Haskell library.
+At the lowest level, Karya implements some ideas from the Nyquist language as a Haskell library.
 Nyquist operates at the sound level, in that its "notes" are functions that emit streams of samples.
 Karya transposes that up a level, in that its notes are functions that emits streams of Note records, but aside from that, the ideas are similar.
-Nyquist is described in detail at <https://www.cs.cmu.edu/~music/nyquist/> or its articles in the CMJ vol 21 #3.
+Nyquist is described in detail at
+<https://www.cs.cmu.edu/~music/nyquist/> or its articles in the CMJ vol 21 #3.

 The Karya specific Note (with a capital N to refer to that specific data type) is in essence a triple of a start time, duration, and a mapping from symbolic control names to continuous functions.
-I use "note" with a small "n" to refer to a the functions that return Notes.
+I use "note" with a small "n" to refer to a the functions that return Notes (or sounds, when discussing Nyquist).
 Sometimes I use the word "notation", meaning the same thing.
 The important thing to remember is that these all refer to a plain function which takes an environment structure (described below) to a stream of Notes.
-When I refer to a "performer", or a "backend", I mean the next stage in the process, which will be MIDI and the MIDI scheduler, or a Lilypond code generator, or a standalone FAUST synthesizer.
+When I refer to a "performer", or a "backend", I mean the next stage in the process, which will be something that transforms a stream of those Note records into something else.
+It might be MIDI and the OS level MIDI scheduler, or a Lilypond code generator, or a standalone FAUST synthesizer.

 Nyquist has a concept it calls "behavioural abstraction."
-In Nyquist, A note is a function that returns a sound, and instead of changing the volume or transposition modifying the output of the parameter, you set values in a dynamically scoped environment.
-The note function is then free to interpret those values as it sees fit.
-One that implements an oscillator could map volume to amplitude, one that implements a bowed string model could map it to bow pressure, one that implements a string section could map it numbers of doubled instruments, and one that implements an entire score could leave the interpretation to the various sections, phrases, instruments, notes, and oscillators, all the way down the stack.
-This concept is also extended to the treatment of time, which is implemented as a function from score time to real time.
-So a note is given a starting time and duration by shifting and stretching the function.
-Similar to the volume control, it can interpret that as it sees fit.
-For instance, grace notes may give themselves a constant duration, while a trill may change its speed or add cycles at a constant speed in order to fill the time given.
-This works becasue any bit of code has access to the score->real function to place itself, but also the inverse real->score function so it can calculate the score equivalent of 1 second of real time at a given score location.
+In Nyquist, a note is a function that returns a sound.
+Instead of changing the volume or transposition by modifying the sound, you set values in a dynamically scoped environment.
+The note function is free to interpret those values as it sees fit.
+A function that implements an oscillator could map volume to amplitude, one that implements a bowed string model could map it to bow pressure, one that implements a string section could map it numbers of doubled instruments, and one that implements an entire score could leave the interpretation to the various sections, phrases, instruments, notes, and oscillators, all the way down the stack.
+This concept is also extended to the treatment of time, which is implemented as a function from score time to real time, called the "warp."
+So a note is given a starting time and duration by shifting and stretching the warp, and you can repeat the same sound at different times by calling it once with a warp that maps score time 0 to real time 0, and then again with a warp that maps score time 0 to real time 4.
+Similar to the volume control, the note function can use the warp as it sees fit, and is not required to always start at score time 0.
+For instance, grace notes may give themselves a constant duration, while a trill may change add cycles at a constant speed in order to fill the time given, instead of changing the cycle duration.
+This works becasue any bit of code has access to the score&rarr;real warp function to place itself, but also the inverse real&rarr;score unwarp function so it can calculate the score equivalent of 1 second of real time at a given score location.

 In Karya, I extended Nyquist's notion of a dynamic environment to the namespace of functions available.
 This means that an instrument can modify the function